SRJPE/jpe-genetics-edi/README.md

 ```

 this creates a blob for `edi-<package-id>` within that folder two more are created a `data` and an `xml` one.

+2. In order to bootstrap the process you must drop in a completed first version of the xml metadata file.
+You
+have two options to create this, using the `emlaide` R package or the [ezEML Webiste](https://ezeml.edirepository.org/eml/auth/login).